Back to All Events

 Food, fireworks, and family fun on the Fourth!

-This annual event is bigger and better than ever with live entertainment, food trucks, vendors, and more thanks to sponsors Airworx, City of Orangeburg, and Orangeburg County.
+This annual event is bigger and better than ever with live entertainment, food trucks, vendors, and more thanks to sponsors Airworx, City of Orangeburg, CMW Communications, Orangeburg County and others.

 Come down to the Orangeburg County Fairgrounds starting at 2:00 PM!